trpouh/preacher/index.md

 nav_order: 1
 ---
 # Welcome

+{: .careful }
+Be advised, Preacher is still young and unstable.
+Use at your own risk.
+If you discover bugs or have a feature request [open an Issue](https://github.com/trpouh/preacher/issues/new/choose).

 Welcome to the `Preacher` documentation.
 Preacher is a system-level automation tool built in rust.
 If you want to skip reading documentation (not recommended!) and want to start automating right away we've got you covered in the [Quickstart Guide](/docs/essentials/quickstart.html).

 # Documentation structure